tsi-coop/tsi-digital-foundations/README.md

 TSI Digital Foundations program does not offer conventional instructor led pedagogy.
 The emphasis is on self - directed learning assisted by a coach/ mentor.
 The coach and the aspirant jointly designs a personalized program that is suited to the aspirant's needs.
 The aspirants work in small groups, which resemble a job - like environment, and accomplish tasks collectively.
 The aspirant's progress will be obsessively tracked on a system with inputs from all stakeholders who are interacting with the aspirant from time to time.
 A qualitative “Skill Report” that highlights the strengths and weaknesses of the aspirant will be shared with hiring managers.

-To know more, <a href="https://github.com/tsiconsulting/tsi-digital-foundations/raw/main/TSI%20Digital%20Foundations%20Handbook%20v0.1.pdf">download the handbook</a> and join the discord community at https://discord.gg/86HT2VhVzS
+To know more, <a href="https://github.com/tsiconsulting/tsi-digital-foundations/raw/main/TSI%20Digital%20Foundations%20Handbook%20v0.1.pdf">download the handbook</a> and join the <a href="https://discord.gg/86HT2VhVzS">discord community</a>